kyma-project/kyma/resources/function-controller/README.md

 ## Running the first function

-Currently there is no UI support for the new knative-function-controller.
+Currently there is no UI support for the new function-controller.
 Run your first function in the following way:

 ```bash